 The biggest problem with ecommerce is shoppers can’t interact with the products they want to buy.
 In a brick-and-mortar store, they can pick it up, try it on, give it a spin, etc. But online shoppers are forced to draw conclusions based on what little information they have, namely product photos.

 By that logic, the better your product photos, the more likely your shoppers are to buy.
 High quality photos, particularly HD, give customers a better understanding of aspects like texture and allow them to more easily imagine what the product is like.

 If you’re using generic product photos, you’re lowering your chances of a sale.
 Avoid using stock photos or photos taken from the manufacturer’s site, advertisements, or other product listings.
 If you can, take your own original product photos — maybe you have a photographer friend or know someone with an HD camera.
 You don’t need to be a professional to take good product photos — just read our guide for Cheap & Easy Ecommerce Product Photography Hacks.

 5. Not Updating Listings

 Every time you make a sale, you need to update the stock levels on your listing.
+Managing your eBay inventory is crucial in this step of the process.
 The alternative is overselling, where someone buys an item that you don’t actually have anymore.
 Overselling leads to more than just a missed sale — it’s likely you’ve lost that customer forever, they’ll probably leave a bad review, and in some cases you can even have your seller account suspended.